jaimiewang/tx-url-shortener/README.md

 ```

 ## Endpoints
-Actually, there aren't too many endpoints, exists only two basic for viewing data about
+At present there are only two basic endpoints for viewing data about specified URL and
-and shortening URL.
+for shortening URLs.